zordius/json-path-processor/README.md

 }).value());  // will get {a: {b: [1 , 3, 5], c: 'ERROR'}}
 ```

-* **.forIn(path, function (value, key) {...})** : JPP wraped version of `lodash.forIn()`, the callback arguments are: value, index|key.
+* **.forIn(path, function (value, key) {...})** : Works like for (I in O), the callback arguments are: value, key.
 The return value of callback will be assigned back to JPP object.
-You can apply second callback function for fallback when the path is not found or not array.
+You can apply second callback function for fallback when the path is not found or not object.
+When your callback return undefined or throws, the item in object will not be changed.

 ```javascript
 // will get {a: 'OK!', b: 'BAD!', length: '9!'}